lucassaquett/VRPTHW/README.md

 # VRPTHW
-Vehicle Routing Problem with Time Windows
+Vehicle routing problem with time windows using gorubipy as solver in python Introdução a Otimização